65 Movie and TV Filming Locations You Can Actually Visit

 Pirates of the Caribbean

 Follow in the footsteps of Captain Jack Sparrow and visit Wallilabou Anchorage in St. Vincent, where scenes from Port Royal were shot.
 The set from the hit 2003 movie remains with some buildings and props (including waterside canons and a noose) still standing.
-You’ll also want to check out these under the radar Caribbean gems.

 Tim Burton’s fantasy comedy-drama included the main character, Edward Bloom, visiting a mysterious town in the middle of a dark forest.
 If you’re ever around Montgomery, Alabama, you can visit the custom-built town of Spectre by accessing a small island at the end of Cypress Lane.
 The idyllic town was built on the banks of the Alabama River, and is currently in a state of dilapidation.
 It’s fun to visit, but any buildings that remain have started to reveal their true Styrofoam and plasterboard form and bricks and roofs are covered in moss and mold.